-I’m going to keep this short and sweet, because if I don’t, there’ll be eight pages here on things like why I hated kindergarten and the time my eighth grade science teacher caught me passing out porn at school.
-And really, who needs to know about that?
+I’m going to keep this short and sweet, because if I don’t, there’ll be eight pages on things like why I hated kindergarten and the time my eighth-grade science teacher caught me with “erotic material” at school.
+And we should probably leave that incident in 1988 where it belongs.

-I’ve always loved to read, and started reading romance novels in junior high.
+Speaking of junior high, that’s when I started reading romance novels.
 I would save up my allowance to buy them (and on one memorable, never to be repeated occasion, got caught stealing one).
-My mother was displeased with this; aside from the petty theft, she felt they were a bit beyond my maturity level, and she was probably right.
-She asked me (and I give her credit for asking instead of demanding) to stop reading them so much.
+My mother was displeased with this; aside from the petty theft, she felt they were beyond my maturity level, and she was probably right.
+She asked me (and I give her credit for asking instead of demanding) to stop reading them.
 When I asked her what she’d like me to read instead, she said, “Oh, something like those Judy Blume books would be fine”.
-So I brought home Forever and Wifey, at which point she threw up her hands and said “Read whatever you want.”
+Then I brought home Forever and Wifey, and she threw up her hands and said “Read whatever you want.”

-And that, in short, is my life.
+And that, in short, is me.
 There’s a lot more I could’ve told you, but that’d take up a lot more room on this page.
 And besides, a girl should maintain some mystery, don’t you think?